knownorigin/docs.knownorigin.io/docs/guide/supported-formats.md

 When uploading 360 image, if the upload form **DOES NOT** render a 360 image, something is invalid, and you are most likely missing the correct image metadata tag, **do not mint as it will NOT work without it**.

 We use the open source viewer known as [pannellum](https://pannellum.org) to render the images on KnownOrigin.

+**The maximum image size should be preferably limited to 4096px wide; 8192px is also acceptable for most devices.**

 **One point to note:
 Service such as OpenSea or Rarible currently do not know how to render this type of image, so they are displayed flat.